dpair12/SVGMaker/README.md

 ## Installation

 No installation necessary.
-To start application, open application repositor folder in terminal and run node index.js.
+To start application, open application repository folder in terminal and run node index.js.
 For more instruction, please follow steps shared in Application Demo that's on YouTube.

 ## Usage